Councillor ousted from meeting on bus driver shortage after heated exchange | CBC News

 Councillor ousted from meeting on bus driver shortage after heated exchange

-'I hope you're out of a job soon,' Kelly told OSTA general manager
+'I hope you're out of a job soon,' Clarke Kelly told OSTA general manager

-Frustrations over the city's shortage of school bus drivers came to a head during a virtual meeting with the Ottawa Student Transportation Association (OSTA) earlier this week, resulting in Coun.
+Frustrations over the long-lasting shortage of school bus drivers came to a head during a virtual meeting with the Ottawa Student Transportation Association (OSTA) earlier this week, resulting in West Carleton-March Coun.
 Clarke Kelly being ejected.

-In a two-minute clip that circulated on X, formally known as Twitter, Kelly can be heard questioning Vicky Kryiaco, OSTA general manager, on the lack of solutions to improve student transportation in rural areas — such as his ward West Carleton-March.
+In a two-minute clip that circulated on X, formally known as Twitter, Kelly can be heard questioning OSTA's general manager Vicky Kyriaco on the lack of solutions to improve student transportation in rural areas such as his.

 I received this video last night.
 It's an interaction between <a href="https://twitter.com/OttSchoolBus?ref_src=twsrc%5Etfw">@OttSchoolBus</a> and Councillor <a href="https://twitter.com/_ClarkeKelly?ref_src=twsrc%5Etfw">@_ClarkeKelly</a> during OSTA'S update regarding cancelled school busses.<br><br>I am concerned that an elected official was removed from this meeting.<br><br>I've forwarded this video to <a href="https://twitter.com/Sflecce?ref_src=twsrc%5Etfw">@Sflecce</a>. <a href="https://t.co/QR39Kl7AJ8">pic.twitter.com/QR39Kl7AJ8</a>—@gghamari

-"To hear that there are solutions for people within the city but not in rural areas, and that you're also framing it as just a privilege and that there won't be any effort made, " Kelly said before trailing off as Kryiaco responded.
+"To hear that there are solutions for people within the city but not in rural areas, and that you're also framing it as just a privilege and that there won't be any effort made …" Kelly said before trailing off as Kyriaco responded.

 "Councillor Kelly is out of this meeting," she said.

-"I hope you're out of a job soon," Kelly responded, before exiting the screen.
+"I hope you're out of a job soon," Kelly responded before exiting.

 Councillor stands by comment

-CBC asked Kelly if he regretted the comment, and he didn't walk it back.
+CBC asked Kelly, who's also a deputy mayor, if he regretted the comment.

-In a statement, the OSTA said Kelly interrupted the presentation several times, and that he became verbally aggressive and disrespectful.
+In a statement, OSTA said Kelly interrupted the presentation several times and that he became verbally aggressive and disrespectful.
 Kelly denied the allegation.

 OSTA added it expects elected officials to present themselves in a professional manner and to adhere to the city's code of conduct.